yetanotherco/zkvm_benchmarks/README.md

 ## Notes

-It's important to note most provers have three proofs that gets further
+It's important to note most provers have a pipeline for proof generation that looks like this:

 base_proofs -> recursive_stark_proof -> snark_proof

-Each phase adds more proving times and reduces proof size.
+Each step of this pipeline adds more proving time and reduces proof size.
 The final step is only needed to verify directly in Ethereum.

 SP1 is benched with recursive_stark and snark proof.
 Pico is always using the snark proof.